CheesecakeTV/SwiftGUI-Docs/02 Element tutorials/Button.md

 # sg.Button
-Displays a button that can be clicked:\
+A button that can be clicked:\
 ![](../assets/images/2025-12-01-13-52-51.png)

 ```py